 Grade = Interpretation Grade Point Value

 А = Excellent or Outstanding 4

 В = Good or Above Average 3

 С = Average or Expected 2

 D = Poor but Passing 1

 F = Failure 0

-Ι = Incomplete Work (Note 1) Not computed
+Ι = Incomplete Work Not computed

 NR = In Progress-No Grade Reported Yet Not computed

-W = Official Withdrawal (Note 2) Not computed
+W = Official Withdrawal Not computed

 AUDIT = No credit Not computed

-AWN = Administratively withdrawn for
+AWN = Administratively withdrawn for -

-non-attendance/no credit (Note 3) Not computed
+non-attendance/no credit Not computed

 RT = Retaken course Computed

 RP = Repeated Course Not computed

-CR = Credit (Note 4) Not computed
+CR = Credit Not computed

-CRA = Credit (Note 4) Not computed
+CRA = Credit Not computed

-CRB = Credit (Note 4) Not computed
+CRB = Credit Not computed

-CRC = Credit (Note 4) Not computed
+CRC = Credit Not computed

-NC = No Credit (Note 4) Not computed
+NC = No Credit Not computed

-NCD = No Credit (Note 4) Not computed
+NCD = No Credit Not computed

-NCF = No Credit (Note 4) Not computed
+NCF = No Credit Not computed

-CR = AP, CLEP, CE (Note 5) Not computed
+CR = AP, CLEP, CE Not computed

 (AP) = Indicates grade was earned by -

 Advanced Placement Computed

-- Note 1: Incomplete work must be completed on or before the end of the next long-term semester.
+Incomplete work must be completed on or before the end of the next long-term semester.
 Work not completed by the end of the next long semester (excluding summers) will automatically be changed to a grade of "F" or "NC".
-Students with grade of "I" will not be eligible for "Honors" until "I" has been completed. - Note 2: The last day to drop a course with a grade of "W" is noted in the College Calendar. - Note 3: Administrative Withdrawal for non-attendance. - Note 4: Developmental courses are not computed in semester or cumulative GPA, effective spring 1988. - Note 5: Included in credits earned.
+Students with grade of "I" will not be eligible for "Honors" until "I" has been completed.

+Administrative Withdrawal for non-attendance.

+Developmental courses are not computed in semester or cumulative GPA, effective spring 1988.

+Included in credits earned.